-The Cambridge Centre for Proteomics (CCP) is comprised of two sections, a research group that specialises in quantitative and spatial proteomics, and a core facility that provides facilities for the School of the Biological Sciences and for wider collaborators in Cambridge and the UK.
+The Cambridge Centre for Proteomics (CCP) is comprised of three sections, a research group that specialises in quantitative and spatial proteomics, and a core facility that provides facilities for the School of the Biological Sciences and for wider collaborators in Cambridge and the UK and the Computational Proteomics Unit (CPU).
 CCP offers a fee for service proteomics resource and is part of PrimeXS, a pan-European FP7 funded proteomics consortium involved in platform development and transnational access.

 We are interested in the development of technologies which enable measurement of the dynamics of the proteome in a high throughput manner in space and time during cellular processes such as signalling and differentiation.

-Robust statistical and computational data analysis is of vital importance to the above techniques, and to proteomics in general, to ensure that data sets are efficiently mined and do not contain unacceptable levels of false discovery.
-We now have a dedicated team of informaticians who work in collaboration with Matthew Trotter of the Anne McLaren Laboratory of Regenerative Medicine to develop bioinformatics and statistical tools, that utilize pattern recognition and machine learning methods to enable robust analysis of organelle proteomics and multi-protein complex data (5).
-The output of this research is manifested in the creation of open-source software solutions for quantitative data analysis that are applicable to the majority of quantitative proteomics applications.
+5. Robust statistical and computational data analysis is of vital importance to the above techniques, and to proteomics in general, to ensure that data sets are efficiently mined and do not contain unacceptable levels of false discovery.
+CPU comprises a dedicated team of informaticians to develop bioinformatics and statistical tools, that utilize pattern recognition and machine learning methods to enable robust analysis of organelle proteomics and multi-protein complex data (13,14).
+The output of this research is manifested in the creation of open-source software solutions for quantitative data analysis that are applicable to the majority of quantitative proteomics applications (15).